Fight For Treatment

 Learning that our infant son has NPC, has been a traumatic and devastating experience.
 The process of accepting this reality was incredibly difficult and emotionally taxing.
 However, connecting with other families who had gone through similar challenges was a source of strength and support.
 These families provided information, knowledge, insight, and friendship that is helping us navigate the difficult journey.
 Though it wasn't easy for these families to open up about their experiences, as talking about it can be emotionally difficult and reopen old wounds, we are grateful for their willingness to share and connect with us.
 Through these connections, we found comfort in knowing we were not alone in our struggle.

 By talking directly to the families, we gained an in-depth understanding of the treatments their children were receiving, the difficulties they encountered, and the varying outcomes they experienced.
-The type of treatment available to families depended on the severity of their child's symptoms, whether or not there were any clinical trials available, and the ever-changing regulatory environment.
+The type of treatment available to families depended on the severity of their child's symptoms, whether or not there were any clinical trials available at the time, and the ever-changing regulatory environment.
 Over the past 15 years, families have gone from being able to test out treatments at home to being required to participate in placebocontrolled trials.
 For instance, Hydroxypropyl-beta-cyclodextrin (HPBCD), one of the most impactful treatments discovered so far, is a sugar molecule commonly used to make drugs and other active ingredients more soluble, stable, and absorbable.
 It is used in pharmaceuticals, dietary supplements, food, beverages, cosmetics, and other personal care items.
-Once available readily available for purchase, now can only be administered to NPC patients through IV (through veins) or IT (through spinal fluid) transfusions within the protocols approved by the FDA, if you meet specific criteria.
+Now can only be administered to NPC patients through IV (through veins) or IT (through spinal fluid) transfusions within the protocols approved by the FDA, if you meet specific criteria.

 Two drugs that recently went through clinical trials that use the HPBCD sugar molecule are Cyclo-Theraputic's Trappsol and Mando's Adrabetadex.
-Trappsol is only administered through IV and has predominantly shown to improve the liver and spleen conditions when administered at a young age, it is unknown how much of the drug passes though the blood brain barrier to the brain to help with neurological symptoms.
-Adrabetadex has been tested being administered though both IV and spinal fluid.
+Trappsol is only administered through IV and has predominantly shown to improve organ tissue, like the liver and spleen, when administered at a young age.
+It is unknown how much of the drug passes though the blood-brain barrier to help with neurological symptoms.
+Adrabetadex has been tested being administered though both IV and IT.
 Administration into the spinal fluid (IT) allows the drug to directly reach the brain and has shown to have most significant impact in affecting the course of the disease and it's symptoms.
-IT administration also requires the use of anesthesia.
+IT administration also requires the use of anesthesia for children who are not able to remain still while the drug is given.
+IT Adrabetadex has risks of side effects that impact sensory functions, like hearing loss.
+IT Adrabetadex is only accessible through compassionate use or an expanded access program.

-A third experimental drug, KemPharm's Arimoclomol, is a much less invasive method as an oral medication that tries to use heat shock proteins to rescue any protiens that the NPC1 genes may produce.
-It has not proven to be as impactful as the cyclodetrin based drugs but has shown in some cases to have as much as a 70% reduction in the rate of progression of the disease when paired with Miglustat.
+A third experimental drug, KemPharm's Arimoclomol (Now Called Zevra), is a much less invasive method as an oral medication that tries to use heat shock proteins to rescue any protiens that the NPC1 genes may produce.
+It has not proven to be as impactful as the cyclodextrin based drugs but has shown in some cases to have as much as a 67% reduction in the rate of progression of the disease when paired with Miglustat.
 Unfortuantely, results are not consistent across patients of different mutation combinations.
-Arimoclomol only works if the patient produces some protein from the NPC1 genes. patients need to have at least 1 missense mutation and hope that creates enough protein for Arimoclomol to be able to rescue.
+Arimoclomol only works if the patient produces some protein from the NPC1 genes.
+Patients need to have at least 1 missense mutation and hope that creates enough protein for Arimoclomol to be able to rescue.
 There also aren't any good test to know how well a patient might respond before taking the drug.
-Their is no way to ensure Arimoclomol will work.
+Their is no way to ensure Arimoclomol will work for Liam.